Insure.com ranks 2025’s best insurers. See the winners.

 Life insurance for veterans and military personnel

-“SGLI is a very affordable group life insurance policy, but it is not portable,” he says.
+“SGLI is a very affordable group life insurance policy, but it is not portable,” says Ryan Guina, a military veteran and founder of The Military Wallet.
 “Members are no longer eligible for SGLI when they leave the military.”

 Home insurance for veterans and military personnel

-“Veterans who use a VA loan to buy a home are required to take out hazard insurance coverage to cover the cost of repairing or rebuilding the home in the event it is destroyed,” Guina says.
+“Veterans who use a VA loan to buy a home are required to take out hazard insurance coverage,” Guina says.

 Health insurance for veterans and military personnel